NUST-DSA-Group-Teamwork/2022-DSA-GROUP1-ASSIGNMENT/SECTION A/section a : Algorithm.md

   # function to search for a song
   function searchSong (declare string nodeValue)

-    IF head does not equal null THEN ### playlist is not empty so we can look for a song
+    IF head does not equal null THEN

       doublyNode tempNode := head